With Treatment

 Services provided:

-Community Howard Regional Health Community Counseling Center is an inpatient substance abuse rehabilitation center in Frankfort, IN that is located in the 46041 zip code.
-Community Howard Regional Health Community Counseling Center offers Domestic violence services, Social skills development and Case management.
-It offers services to men and women.
+Community Howard Regional Health Community Counseling Center is a residential substance abuse rehab center in Frankfort, IN that is situated in the 46041 zip code.
+Community Howard Regional Health Community Counseling Center offers Domestic violence services, Social skills development and Mental health services.
+It offers services to women and men.

 Address: 205 North Jackson Street, Frankfort, IN 46041 in Clinton County